-There are a couple ways to make round shaped gyoza wrappers:
+There are a couple ways to make the round shaped wrappers:

 1 .
 Divide the dough into two, roll out one dough at a time to about 1-2mm (0.07inch) thickness.
 Cut out with a 11cm (4.3inch) round cookie cutter.

 2. Divide dough into two.
-Roll to a cylinder shape (look like sausage) and cut about 2cm(0.78inch) each from the end.
+Roll to a cylinder shape (looking like a sausage) and cut about 2cm(0.78inch) each from the end.
 Roll the cuts into a small ball.
-Using a small rolling pin and roll out each ball to 1-2 mm thin round wrappers.
+Using a small rolling pin, roll out each ball to 1-2 mm thin round wrappers.

 I personally prefer method 1.
-It is easier to make unified size wrapper than method 2.
-Method 2 requires a little bit of skill.
+It is easier to make unified sized wrappers than with method 2.
+I think the second method requires more skill.